-A slight break since my last entry, we’ve been off the beach and had visitors.
+A slight break since my last entry, we’ve been off the beach and have had visitors, so I'm a little behind in the writing.
 While in Puerto Vallarta we enjoyed a week off in the Grand Mayan Palace with my parents and my grandfather.
 I know, how do we deserve a week off when we’ve been “off” for the last 4 months?
 You’d be surprised, a week free of boat maintenance, bottom scrubbing, simple tasks that are more difficult on a boat (laundry, provisioning, cooking when we are underway, etc.) was like heaven.
-The hotel’s kitchenette felt like a Chef Ramsey’s gourmet kitchen, the king sized clean sheets minus the sand and salt were luxurious and other amenities were greatly appreciated by all that regularly inhabit the Pelagic.
+The hotel’s kitchenette felt like Chef Ramsey’s gourmet kitchen, the king sized clean sheets minus the sand and salt were luxurious and other amenities were greatly appreciated by all that regularly inhabit the Pelagic.
 We also took a week off of the homeschooling and I’m not sure who was more excited, the students or the teacher!
 One of the highlights of our stay at the resort was participating in a sea turtle release program.
 Zander is planning to write about that in his next blog, so I will leave the details to him.

 It has been nice to have guests and it is one thing we truly miss while we are away.
 When I peek at Zander and Porter’s journals, the only thing they ever complain about (besides the school work) is missing friends and family.